Somon Air: Fleet development

 Somon Air signed a memorandum of understanding to purchase a Boeing 787-8 at the 2018 Dubai Air Show for further fleet development.
-This has not yet been taken up.
+This has not yet been firmed.
 The company still hoped to launch wide-body flights that year with a 767-300ER.
 The airline was considering the purchase of four Embraer 190-E2, to replace older Boeing 737 Classic aircraft.
-The airline planned to commence service of the new Embraers by the end of 2018, but by September 2019 there had been no further announcement.
-In November 2019, Somon Air signed a memorandum of understanding with the Airbus group of companies under which the airline intended to acquire helicopters and the latest Airbus family aircraft from direct manufacturer.
+The airline planned to commence service of the new Embraer aircraft by the end of 2018, but by September 2019, there had been no further announcement.
+In November 2019, Somon Air signed a memorandum of understanding with the Airbus group of companies under which the airline intended to acquire helicopters and the latest Airbus family aircraft directly from the manufacturer.

+In 2025, Boeing and Somon Air announced that the Tajik carrier had placed its largest-ever order for 14 aircraft.
+The airline ordered Boeing 787-9 widebody aircraft and up to 10 Boeing 737-8 narrowbody aircraft.

+On 27 July 2026, the company's fleet replenished the first Boeing 737 MAX 8.